-We offer the full spectrum of pediatric urology services available through a joint program with Connecticut Children's Medical Center called Yale New Haven-Connecticut Children’s Urology Program.
-The program provides the treatment for genital and urologic problems of infants, children and adolescents from common issues such as circumcision and descended testicles to serious congenital and acquired genitourinary defects.
-The team of board-certified urologists and advanced practice registered nurses (APRN) are highly experienced in fields like bladder and bowel dysfunction, robotic surgery, minimally invasive and reconstructive surgery, disorders of sexual differentiation, kidney stones, as well as routine genital and urologic issues.
+Yale New Haven Children's Hospital's pediatric urology services provides treatment for genital and urologic problems of infants, children and adolescents from common issues such as circumcision and descended testicles to serious congenital and acquired genitourinary defects.
+The team of board-certified urologists and advanced practice registered nurses (APRN) are highly experienced in fields such as bladder and bowel dysfunction, robotic surgery, minimally invasive and reconstructive surgery, disorders of sexual differentiation, kidney stones, as well as routine genital and urologic issues.
 Our pediatric urologists take care of the simple to the complex, and collaborate with other pediatric specialists which include psychologists, surgeons, orthopedic surgeons, neurosurgeons, neurologists and gastroenterologists, to provide the highest level of comprehensive care for your child.

 - Circumcision and revision of circumcision